 6.2 Device battery drains out quickly

-6.3 Pop-up notification or advertisement to install other apps
+6.3 Pop-up notifications or advertisements to install other apps

-6.4 Overall device performance becomes sluggish without apparent reason
+6.4 Overall device performance becomes sluggish without apparent reasons

 6.5 Outgoing and incoming SMS/calls being disrupted